shacklettbp/bps-nav/README.md

 ./tools/preprocess_datasets.sh
 ```

-The `preprocess_datasets.sh` script also extracts RGB textures for the Gibson dataset into the `textures` directory, which must be compressed, as described in the following section.
+The `preprocess_datasets.sh` script also extracts RGB textures for the Gibson dataset into `bps-nav/textures`, which must be compressed, as described in the following section.

 ### Texture Compression